 The Department of Architecture is a rich and varied educational environment for the study and practice of architecture and art.
 It has strong traditions of concern for human values, and for finding appropriate roles for architecture in society.

 Comparative Media Studies is the examination of media technologies and their cultural, social, aesthetic, political, ethical, legal, and economic implications.
 The CMS Program offers a two-year course of study leading to a Masters of Science degree and an undergraduate BSAD degree.

 HTC’s mission has been to generate advanced research within MIT’s School of Architecture and to promote critical and theoretical reflection within the disciplines of architectural and art history.
 Commitment to depth and diversity is an integral part of HTC’s identity and one of the reasons for the success of its students, who come to Cambridge from around the world.

 media lab – media arts and science – mas

 In its first decade, much of the Laboratory’s activity centered around abstracting electronic content from its traditional physical representations, helping to create now-familiar areas such as digital video and multimedia.
 Increasingly, the Media Lab focuses on how electronic information overlaps with the everyday physical world.
-The Laboratory pioneered collaboration between academia and industry, and provides a unique environment to explore basic research and applications without regard to traditional divisions among disciplines.
+The Laboratory pioneered collaboration between academia and industry and provides a unique environment to pursue basic research and explore its applications without regard to traditional divisions among disciplines.

 sts – science, technology, and society